SHARING JESUS WITHOUT FEAR: We Are All Called to Evangelize the Lost

 Whatever approach they tried, I gave them credit for making the effort, knowing that most people, even committed Christians, would have left Rodney alone and skipped the whole thing.

-THE EXPERTS TELL US there are numerous reasons people give for not evangelizing, most of which I understand, even if the Lord might not consider them valid.
+THE EXPERTS TELL US there are numerous reasons people give for not evangelizing (or sharing the Gospel or a personal testimony), most of which I understand, even if the Lord might not consider those reasons to be valid.

 A partial list might include: